Z-class Melbourne tram: Z1-class

 After being unveiled to the press on 30 April 1975, the first entered service on route 64 on 5 May 1975 and the second on route 72 two days later.
 As more were delivered, the first 15 were concentrated at North Fitzroy depot to operate route 96 from 30 June 1975.

 Soon after commissioning it became apparent that the Z-class had ride problems due to stiff suspension, and track differences between Gothenburg and Melbourne.
 The issues were rectified by the time the 80th tram was constructed, and the fix, rubber secondary suspension, was retrofitted to all trams.
 The braking systems also had issues, and were seen as insufficient by the MMTB.

 In anticipation of the Z3-class contract, Z1 No. 5 was fitted with chopper control in November 1977 for evaluation purposes and reclassified ZC-class No. 5.
 Although it was converted back later, the test successfully demonstrated chopper control trams could operate on the Melbourne tram system without causing interference, and all Z3-class trams were fitted with chopper controls.

 In March 2006, Z1-class' 81 was returned to service as the Karachi to Melbourne Tram for the 2006 Commonwealth Games.
 Renumbered W-11 in recognition of buses operated in Karachi, Pakistan famous for their entertainment value, it was decorated with lush designs and played Bhangra and Pakistani music.
 For the duration of the games it operated on the City Circle.
 It returned to service in the summer of 2006/07 operating Friday night City Circle services.

 Most of Z1-class were withdrawn following the introduction of the C and D class trams in 2001/02.
 Most were sold at auction, with some being donated to tram museums.
 The last remaining Z1-class trams were withdrawn on 24 April 2016.
 Four have been preserved.
 Their internal refurbishment had less refurbished features than Z3-class, only seat pads and grab rails/anchors were replaced.

 Z2-class

 Between June 1978 and February 1979, 15 more trams were built as Z2-class, as an extension of the Z1-class' order.
 These varied very little from the Z1-class, the main visual differences being the deeper bumper (6-channel like the Z3-class; Z1-class having 4-channel bumpers), and the slide-opening portion of the drivers side-window also being deeper (although at least one Z2 later had a Z1-type drivers side-window fitted).
-The final Z2-class tram was withdrawn in April 2016.
+The final Z2-class tram was withdrawn in April 2016, also being replaced with the C and D trams.